codecolony/SecureSpy/README.md

 ##Prerequisites
 - Python 2.7
-- numpy and scipy python libraries
+- numpy, scipy & imutils python libraries
 - OpenCV
 - x264 encoder (optional)
 - Git (if you don't already have it)